Change of Program

 - Prior college transcripts and/or previous transfer credits will be reviewed and may be adjusted based on the student's new program of study.

-- Students enrolled in a degree program may not declare a certificate in that same discipline.
+- Undergraduate students enrolled in a degree program may not declare a certificate in that same discipline.

 - Students may not request to transfer into a program that has been discontinued.